kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

         END AS NameValidation,

         CASE
-            WHEN UnitPrice IS NULL
+            WHEN BaseSalary IS NULL
             THEN 'Price is required'
-            WHEN UnitPrice < 0
+            WHEN BaseSalary < 0
             THEN 'Price cannot be negative'
-            WHEN UnitPrice > 999.99
+            WHEN BaseSalary > 999.99
             THEN 'Price exceeds maximum'
             ELSE 'Valid'
         END AS PriceValidation,